nus-cs2103-AY2223S2/ip/docs/README.md

 Shows task have been added and the current number of tasks in the list.

 ```
-Got it.
-I've added this task:
+Gotcha, Lucy has added this task ~
 [D][] return book (by: Oct 15 2019)
 Now you have 1 tasks in the list.
 ```